Viceroyy/Arsenal/README.md

 ### Downloading the DLL

-If you haven't already, download the DLL by clicking [here](https://github.com/Viceroyy/Arsenal/releases/download/v1.0.0/Arsenal-Release.dll)
+If you haven't already, download the DLL by clicking [here](https://github.com/Viceroyy/Arsenal/releases/download/v1.0.0/Arsenal-Release.dll).
+Download size ~600 kB.

 ### Loading / Injecting into game process

 Open your favorite [DLL injector](https://en.wikipedia.org/wiki/DLL_injection) and just inject `Arsenal-Release.dll` into `hl2.exe` process.

-When injected, menu is openable under `INSERT` key.
+When injected, menu is openable with the <kbd>INSERT</kbd> key.
+To unload the DLL from the game, press the <kbd>F11</kbd> key.

 ### Compiling from source